-You'll be hard-pressed to find words that do justice to the pristine, aquarium-like waters and pure sands of Ningaloo, Australia's largest fringing reef.
-The fact that it abuts the arid, rugged Cape Range National Park for much of its length simply adds to the appeal.
-Quite simply, this is bucket-list-worthy stuff.
+You'll be hard-pressed to find words that do justice to the pristine, aquarium-like waters and pure sands of Ningaloo, Australia's largest fringing reef, which extends for over 300km of coastline.
+The fact that it abuts the arid, rugged Cape Range National Park for much of its length simply adds to the appeal, as do a couple of world-class beaches you'll find there.

 World Heritage–listed Ningaloo Marine Park protects the full 300km length of Ningaloo Reef, from Bundegi on the eastern tip of the North West Cape to Red Bluff on Quobba Station far to the south.
 It's home to a staggering array of marine life – sharks, manta rays, humpback whales, turtles, dugongs, dolphins and more than 200 coral species and 500 fish species – and it's also easily accessible; in places it's only 100m offshore.